MushroomFleet/Pan-Vertical-CLI/README.md

 export CUDA_PATH=/usr/local/cuda-11.8  # Update version as needed
 ```

-You can also set this permanently in your system environment variables.
+You can also set this permanently in your system environment variables or modify your virtual environment activation scripts.

+> 📌 **For detailed instructions on all CUDA_PATH setup methods, see our [CUDA Setup Guide](CUDA_PATH.md)** 📌

 ### CUDA Requirements 🖥️🚀